BFHS-Open/Workshops/README.md

 # Workshops
-Workshops created for the Computer Science Club
+Workshop outlines created for/by the BFHS Computer Science Club.

+Lists of annotated links organized around what may be discussed in monday meetings.